Causal Discovery from Temporal Data: An Overview and New Perspectives: Background preliminaries

 \subsection{Key concepts and assumptions in causal discovery}

-Before introducing the research works, we provide some key concepts as the common ground for inferring causal relations from temporal data.
-Next, we describe the structural causal model, causal Markov condition and $d$-separation formally with notations summarized in Table \ref{tab:overall_notation}.
+Some key concepts serve as the foundation for inferring causal relationships from temporal data.
+We establish this common ground before discussing research works.
+Afterward, we present formal definitions for the structural causal model, $d$-separation, causal Markov condition, causal identifiability and causal minimality with notations detailed in Table \ref{tab:overall_notation}.

-\textbf{Structural Causal Model (SCM).} The \cite{pearl2009causality} provides a comprehensive theory of causality, which enables us to draw causal conclusions from observations according to Pearl's causal hierarchy (PCH) \cite{General/book_of_why_pearl2018book}.
-The SCM can be represented in a 4-tuple $<V,U,F,P(U)>$ form, where $V,U$ denote the set of endogenous and exogenous variables respectively, $P(U)$ is the distribution of exogenous variables, and $F$ represents the set of the mapping function.
-Specifically, for $f_i \in F$, $x_i \in V$ and $i=1,...,d$, the model $x_i := f_i(Pa(x_i), u_i),$ indicates the assignment of the value $x_i$ to a function of its structural parents $Pa(x_i)$ and exogenous variable $u_i$.
+\textbf{Structural Causal Model (SCM).} Pearl's comprehensive theory of causality, as presented in \cite{pearl2009causality}, enables us to draw causal conclusions from observations using causal hierarchy (PCH) \cite{General/book_of_why_pearl2018book}.
+From that, the structural causal model is defined as a graphical representation of causal relationships that captures how interventions on one or more variables affect the values of other variables in the data generation mechanism.
+Formally, SCM can be represented in a 4-tuple $<V,U,F,P(U)>$, where $V,U$ denote the set of endogenous and exogenous variables respectively, $P(U)$ is the distribution of exogenous variables, and $F$ represents the set of the mapping function.
+Specifically, for $f_i \in F$, the model $x_i := f_i(Pa(x_i), u_i), i=1,...,d$ indicates the assignment of the value $x_i$ to a function of its structural parents $Pa(x_i)$ and exogenous variable $u_i$.
 For each SCM, we can yield a causal graph DAG $G$ by adding one vertex for each $x_i$ and directing edges from each parent variable in $Pa(x_i)$ (the causes) to child $x_i$ (the effect).
-The relationship of the SCM and the corresponding DAG is shown in Figure \ref{fig:6figs} (a)(b).
-The descriptive power of SCMs lies in the modular structure, which can be separated from randomness \cite{intro/ts_surveys/peters2022causal}.
-Besides, given two disjoint sets of variables $X, Y$ with the causal effect of $X$ on $Y$, a precise formulation of \textit{intervention} is indicated as \textit{do} notation where the value of $x$ is set to a specific quantity, i.e., $P(y|do(x))$.
-Different from conditioning on a variable, the intervention changes the underlying causal mechanism, thus enabling causal estimation.

-\textbf{Causal Markovian Condition.} In the causal graph, the Markovian condition means that the implied joint distribution factorizes according to the following recursive decomposition (characteristic of Bayesian networks) \cite{pearl2009causality}:
+The relationship of the SCM and the corresponding DAG is shown in figure \ref{fig:6figs} (a)(b).